Povstalec/StargateJourney/survival/end_game.md

 Now, you can create your own Stargate.

 ## Creating a Stargate
-First, you need to build a Classic Stargate that can be later upgraded.
+First, you must build a Classic Stargate that can be later upgraded.
 To build a Classic Stargate, you will need the following:
 - **&ensp;1x** Classic Stargate Base Block
 - **&ensp;9x** Classic Stargate Chevron Blocks
 - **14x** Classic Stargate Ring Blocks

-With mentioned blocks, you need to build this structure:
+With the mentioned blocks, you need to build this structure:

 ![Classic Stargate Block Structure]({{ site.baseurl }}/assets/img/survival/classic_stargate_block_structure.png)
 {: .max-width-512 }